lav30/KannadaNumeralClassifier/index.md

 ![Alt Text](kannadadigits.gif)

-This project is similar to the MNIST image classification project but with handwritten Kannada numerals, provided by [Vinay Prabhu](https://www.kaggle.com/c/Kannada-MNIST).
-The dataset consists of around 70,000 images for the training set and 5000 images for the test.
-The model chosen for this multiclass classification is CNN (convolutional neural networks) and the goal is to accurately classify the images into one of ten labels.
+This project is similar to the MNIST image classification project but with handwritten Kannada numerals.
+The dataset has been made possible by Vinay Prabhu and can be accessed on [Kaggle](https://www.kaggle.com/c/Kannada-MNIST).
+This image dataset consists of 70,000 images for the training set and 5000 images for the test set.
+The model chosen for this multiclass classification is a CNN (convolutional neural network) and the goal is to accurately classify the images into one of ten classes/labels.

 ![Alt Text](kannada4.gif)